But Be Cautious of the Risks

 - Loan to value amount is greatly reduced

 The decision to use a reverse mortgage is complicated.
 Besides the strict qualifications, seniors 62 and over need to know the loan is greatly undervalued compared to the equity in your home.
-Also, there are many reverse mortgage scams targeting seniors.
-If you are considering a reverse mortgage, begin by speaking with an HECM counselor at 800-569-4276.
-Use caution and speak with others before signing a reverse mortgage contract.
-Speak with your estate planner to make sure your reverse mortgage will provide you with enough money through your retirement.
+Also, there are many scams targeting seniors.
+If you are considering this type of mortgage, begin by speaking with an HECM counselor at 800-569-4276.
+Use caution and speak with others before signing a contract.
+Speak with your estate planner to make sure your HECM will provide you with enough money through your retirement.

 Disclaimer: The information is for education purposes only.
 Please consult a professional for mortgage advice.